 Juliana serves as the school administrator; managing enrollment, marketing, operations, and accounting for Honeybirds.
 She has experience working with different cultures, varying ages, and special needs children.
 Juliana also brings a deeper understanding of the children’s needs while preparing them for what is ahead.
 Juli loves to play and be silly with the children.
 She studied psychology and African American, Puerto Rican, and Latino studies at Hunter College.
 Juliana enjoys spending time at the local ceramics studio, gardening, and reading for her book club when she isn’t playing pretend with preschoolers.

 See how Wonderschool providers receive support and mentorship in the following video featuring Open Minds Early School:

 Opportunities to constantly learn and grow in ECE

-We offer local, in-person training to help our providers learn and grow as caregivers and educators.
-We’ve offered mindfulness training and a literacy workshop for our Bay Area providers in the past, for example.
-Events like these are free for our providers.
+We offer local, in-person training to help our providers learn and grow as caregivers and educators as well as monthly webinars on a variety of relevant topics for early care and education professionals.
+We’ve offered everything from mindfulness training, to mandated reporter refresher training, literacy workshops, STEM trainings, a series on challenging behavior, tax preparation 101 for childcare business owners, school readiness, and more!
+Events like these are free for our providers and their staff members.
 We also invite other community members to attend for a small fee.

-Once our providers open their programs, we provide $250 per year towards the professional development activity of their choice.
+Once our providers open their programs, we provide an annual stipend towards the professional development activity of their choice.

 As we grow, we’ll continue to connect educators to local, regional, and national level conferences and professional growth-related opportunities.